bchugg/stat-map/Linear Regression.md

 A common loss is to minimize the "residual sum-of-squares (RSS)", which is the $\ell_2$ distance between our predictions ($\wh{y} = \wh{\beta}^t X$ ) and the true values $y$, i.e., $$\min_{\beta} = \norm{Y - \bb{X}\beta}_2^2.$$
 The resulting $\wh{\beta}$ is the least squares estimate.

+Once you've ft a model, you should run [[linear regression diagnostics]].